 Baby chicks are a bright addition to your Easter tableau and can be made simply: glue a beak to a yarn pompom or paint a wooden egg a sunny yellow, adding eyes and a little felt beak.
 Wooden beads can be glued together and painted too.
 Cheep!

-If you guys are interested in meeting Lisa in person or finding supplies for these Easter crafts and other crafts, visit her at Heartfelt in the Linden Hills neighborhood of Minneapolis.
+If you’re interested in meeting Lisa in person or finding supplies for these Easter crafts and other crafts, visit her at Heartfelt in the Linden Hills neighborhood of Minneapolis.